bain-cs110/bain-cs110.github.io/pages/_assignments/tutorials/tutorial_0.md

 canvas_id: 1224389
 ---

 In tutorial today, you will meet your assigned peer mentor and fellow classmates and write a few simple programs.
 Attendance at the first tutorial session is **MANDATORY**.
-There is nothing to submit for this tutorial.
-You will simply show your PM your completed work and they will mark you as present.

 Our objectives for this assignment are: